moiravs/moiravs.github.io/sections/pathnetworks.md

 The key result is that the diameter of $P \cup s$ is obtained by a single left-to-right sweep computing.

-There are three different cases:
+There are three different cases: disjoint, nested and overlapping.
-- Disjoint case
-- Nested case
-- Overlapping case

 <div align="center" class="my-8 center ">
 <div class="w-full grid grid-cols-3 gap-1 justify-items-center">